Chris1221/chris1221.github.io/_pages/project.md

 	Inference of alleles which may be derived from Neanderthal introgression.
 </div>

-Additionally, I am working to understand ancient migration events using contemporary genomes and methods like SMCSMC.
+I'm also working to develop methods to study ancient migration events using contemporary genomes.
+For more information, check out [smcsmc](https://github.com/luntergroup/smcsmc).

 ---